ParallelEngineering/RSA/docs/ussage.md

 # Library Usage Guide

-This document explains how to integrate, build, and use the RSA-style cryptographic library in your C++20 projects.
+This document explains how to integrate, build, and use the RSA-style cryptographic library.

 ## Workflow Overview